madcodemonkey/CsvConverter/docs/CsvToClass/Converters/Converters-Creating-Custom.md

-# Reading CSV files:  Creating your own Custom type converter
+# Reading CSV files:  Creating your own custom type converter

 Custom type converters can be created to handle different types **or**  to make a tweeks to strings before passing them to the default converter.
 If your custom converter needs some special inputs (e.g., two integers) you may want to start out by creating a new attribute and then creating a converter to pass to it.